thousandbrainsproject/tbp.monty/src/tbp/monty/conf/README.md

 #### COWS Experiments

 Compositional Objects With Stickers (COWS) has small (19 objects) and large (119 objects) variants.
-Both use dataset 1.4 and share the five plain 3D children.
+Both use `compositional_objects_1.4` and share the five plain 3D children.

 Run shared 3D pretraining first, then each size's 2D children before its parent models.